adamsilver/fdpb/registration.md

 This goes to show that designing a form in isolation is not a sensible way to go.
 Which is why following GDS's question protocol is a good place to start.
 And designing journeys (as opposed to screens) is just as important.

 The point of this discussion is not to provide a definitive answer as to how many fields a registration form should have.
-What's most important is that we need to rigorously ask ourselves why we are asking users for information in the first place and how we may be able to improve an experience by simply not asking in the first place.
+What's most important is that we need to rigorously ask ourselves why we are asking users for information in the first place and how we may be able to improve an experience by simply not asking at all.

 We'll keep the password field in our registration form which will help to keep the experience familiar and straightforward for most users.
 Moving away from convention is something we should do through testing.
 Otherwise we may end up exchanging one set of problems for another.